-Mr. Sheppard holds a Bachelor of Science degree in aerospace engineering from the U.S. Naval Academy and a master's degree in business administration from the Duke University.
+Mr. Sheppard holds a bachelor of science degree in aerospace engineering from the US Naval Academy and a master's degree in business administration from Duke University.
+He was also licensed as a Senior Reactor Operator by the US Nuclear Regulatory Commission in 1988.

-2017 Board/Committee Membership: 2017 Attendance: Board (since March 2017) 6 of 6 100% Darlington Refurbishment Committee (since March 2017) 3 of 3 100% Generation Oversight Committee (since March 2017) 3 of 3 100%
+Board (since March 2017) Darlington Refurbishment Committee (since March 2017) Generation Oversight Committee (since March 2017)